 Those aged 59 years or younger were asked how likely it was that they would still want to work in construction (rather than another sector) in five years' time.
-A third (35%) said that they definitely would want to remain in the sector, and a further 26% felt that they were very likely to.
+Three in five (61%) said that they definitely would want to remain in the sector, and a further 17% felt that they were very likely to.
 Just 8% said that they either definitely would not or would be very unlikely to want to.